 Car, Truck, and Pedestrian Accidents.
 20 Things You Need to Know Now!

 Serious injuries and wrecked cars are not much fun.
 Accidents cause problems.
-Accidents cost money.
-Accidents may have you asking questions.
+Accidents cost money, and they may have you asking questions.

 What Is A Car Accident Injury Claim?